seedleap/aws_e2b/README.md

 ## Features
 - Create templates via e2b API
 - Build or select base images (Dockerfile, ECR image, or default image)
+- When building a local Dockerfile, run `docker build` in the Dockerfile directory to ensure `COPY` instructions can access files
 - Push base images to AWS ECR
 - Report build completion and poll build status